 Step 3: The sourcing specialist researches 5-10 suppliers for you that meet your requirements for quality, price, scope of services, delivery time and ethical aspects (working conditions, factory safety etc).

 Step 4: You choose a supplier from the list your sourcing agent provides.

 Step 5: The sourcing agent acts as intermediary between you and the supplier.
-They facilitate the communication between you and the supplier.
+The sourcing agent facilitates the communication between you and the supplier.

-As in many other service industries, there are also different types of sourcing companies.
-These are:
+As in many other service industries, there are also different types of sourcing agents: